apache/pulsar/site2/docs/security-tls-transport.md

 When you enable the TLS transport encryption, you need to configure the client to use ```https://``` and port 8443 for the web service URL, and ```pulsar+ssl://``` and port 6651 for the broker service URL.

-As the server certificate that you generated above does not belong to any of the default trust chains, you also need to either specify the path the **trust cert** (recommended), or tell the client to allow untrusted server certs.
+As the server certificate that you generated above does not belong to any of the default trust chains, you also need to either specify the path of the **trust cert** (recommended), or tell the client to allow untrusted server certs.

 ### Hostname verification